-- Biodiesel for cars (diesel engines) either pure (in recent diesel engines) or mixed with diesel.
+Biodiesel for cars (diesel engines) either pure (in recent diesel engines) or mixed with diesel.

 Other lines of recent research related to biofuels have attracted the attention of the academic and industrial world: the production of biodiesel from microalgae crops.

 From cellulosic materials, the production of hydrogen by biological means.
-Microalgae are unicellular photosynthetic organisms that can live in fresh, brackish or salty waters, include a wide variety of species adapted to very different conditions and have the ability to multiply rapidly and reach higher biomass densities than terrestrial plants.
+Microalgae are unicellular organisms that can live in fresh, brackish, or salty waters.
+They include a wide variety of species adapted to very different conditions.
+Besides, they can multiply rapidly and reach higher biomass densities than terrestrial plants.

-- Biodiesel, from microalgae rich in oil, through the transesterification process;
+Biodiesel, from microalgae rich in oil.

-- Bioethanol, from microalgae rich in carbohydrates.
+Bioethanol, from microalgae rich in carbohydrates.